toddawhittaker/toddawhittaker.github.io/docs/CSM-AI-Policy/README.md

+---
-# Policy on the Use of Generative AI Tools
+title: Policy on the use of Generative AI Tools
+---

 Policy on the Use of Generative AI Tools for Computing Sciences and Mathematics @ Franklin University